 - Hong Kong leveraged lease: In Hong Kong, where income taxes are low in comparison to other countries, leveraged leasing to local operators is common.
 In such transactions, a locally incorporated lessor acquires an aircraft through a combination of non-recourse debt, recourse debt, and equity (generally in a 49-16-35 proportion), and thus be able to claim depreciation allowances despite only being liable for half of the purchase price.
 Its high tax losses can then be set off against profits from leasing the aircraft to a local carrier.
 Due to local tax laws, these investments are set up as general partnerships, in which the investors’ liability is mainly limited by insurance and by contract with the operator.

 Private aircraft finance options provide a variety of ways to purchase or lease an aircraft that can be tailored to meet the financial needs of almost any business or individual with ongoing need for access to a business jet.
-The aircraft financing professionals at TPJC stand ready to discuss all your options and arrange a financing solution to meet your business jet purchasing needs.
-Please contact us at 561-691-3545.
-A global company, TPJC professionals are available 24/7/365.
+Our aircraft financing professionals stand ready to discuss all your options and arrange a financing solution to meet your business jet purchasing needs.
+Please call us at 561-691-3545.
+Being a global company, our professionals are available 24/7/365.